-The benefits related to accepting paid travel extend beyond the cost savings to the member or candidate and his firm, such as the chance to talk exclusively with the executives of a company or learning more about the investment options provided by an investment organization.
+The benefits related to accepting paid travel extend beyond the cost savings to members or candidates and their firms, such as the chance to talk exclusively with the executives of a company or learning more about the investment options provided by an investment organization.
 Acceptance also comes with potential concerns; for example, members and candidates may be influenced by these discussions when flying on a corporate or chartered jet or attending sponsored conferences where many expenses, including airfare and lodging, are covered.
-To avoid the appearance of compromising their independence and objectivity, best practice dictates that members and candidates always use commercial transportation at their expense or at the expense of their firm rather than accept paid travel arrangements from an outside company.
-Should commercial transportation be unavailable, members and candidates may accept modestly arranged travel to participate in appropriate information-gathering events, such as a property tour.
+To avoid compromising their independence and objectivity, best practice dictates that members and candidates always use commercial transportation at their expense or at the expense of their firm rather than accept paid travel arrangements from an outside company.
+If commercial transportation is unavailable, members and candidates may accept modestly arranged travel to participate in appropriate information-gathering events, such as a property tour.

-Members and candidates should adhere to the following practices and should encourage their firms to establish procedures to avoid violations of Standard I(B):
+Members and candidates should adhere to the following practices to avoid violations of Standard I(B):